pixeldroid/programming-pages/lib/doc/_guides/Template-Features.md

 To search for content, focus the search input, and start typing a term to search for.
 A results box will populate with best matches.
 Select one to navigate to the page.

 <i><svg class="icon"><use xlink:href="#info-circle" /></svg></i>
-On a desktop, open the help menu with the `?` key to see keyboard shortcuts for toggling navigation tabs and searching.
+On a desktop, open the help menu with the `h` key to see keyboard shortcuts for toggling navigation tabs and searching.
 {:.ui.info.message}